Reserve Strategy for Nonprofits and associations

 Why Separating Reserves by Purpose Matters

 When reserves with different purposes are held in a single pool, the resulting investment strategy is often a compromise that does not fully serve any of them.
 A portfolio positioned conservatively enough to reliably protect against disruption may be too conservative to support long-term growth.
 A portfolio positioned for long-term growth may introduce volatility that creates concern when those same funds are expected to function as a safety net.
-Separating reserves by purpose allows your finance committee to align investment strategies more closely with the role each pool of capital is meant to play, and to document that alignment in your Investment Policy Statement.
+Separating reserves by purpose can help your finance committee to align investment strategies more closely with the role each pool of capital is meant to play, and to document that alignment in your Investment Policy Statement.

 Learn more about each of our recommended buckets and their associated investment approaches below.